trace-01/INITIAL-PROJECT/README.md

 # {Kings County House Sales Dashboard} (https://public.tableau.com/app/profile/tracy.fernandez2960/viz/KingCountyHouseSalesDashboard_17122833261210/KingCountyHouseSales)
 This Dashboard I created by utilizing Mo Chin Data Set and tutorial which is the collection of house prices of Kings County located in Washington state

-*1. Used excel  file Housedata dataset
+*<br>1.
+Used excel  file Housedata dataset</br>
-2. Used distinct Tableau tools
+<br>2.
+Used distinct Tableau tools</br>
-3. The intent for the dashboard is to demostrate how the size and location effect the house sale price in King county on over a period of time*
+<br>3.
+The intent for the dashboard is to demostrate how the size and location effect the house sale price in King county on over a period of time*</br>